UX DESIGN

 With the new feature selected, I then created an app map to make decisions about how it should be integrated into the app's information architecture.

-Because the home or “Browse” page currently includes a “Recently Viewed” section, I wondered how necessary it was keep the “Recently Viewed” tab as well.
+Because the home or “Browse” page currently includes a “Recently Viewed” section, I wondered how necessary it was to keep the “Recently Viewed” tab as well.
 I decided to try out replacing this tab with the new “Use Up” feature, keeping in mind that users could still see their recently viewed recipes just by going to the home and scrolling down.

 App map of the